NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 * End user who has admin privilege such as tenant admin has to make sure the following:

- * set properties/capabilities='{"power_soft": "true"}' to a node if it is capable of soft reboot and soft power off.
+ * set properties/capabilities='{"soft_power": "true"}' to a node if it is capable of soft reboot and soft power off.
-   If the key "power_soft" doesn't exist, or a value of the key "power_soft" is set to other than "true", it is not capable of soft reboot and soft power off.
+   If the key "soft_power" doesn't exist, or a value of the key "soft_power" is set to other than "true", it is not capable of soft reboot and soft power off.

  * set properties/capabilities='{"inject_nmi": "true"}' to a node if it is capable of inject NMI.
-   If the key "inject_nmi" doesn't exist, or a value of the key "inject_nmi" is set to other than "ture", it is not capable of inject NMI.
+   If the key "inject_nmi" doesn't exist, or a value of the key "inject_nmi" is set to other than "true", it is not capable of inject NMI.

  * deploy or set up ACPI [7] controllable instance to the node.
 How to make the instance ACPI [7] controllable is described in "Dependencies" section.

-* End user who doesn't have admin privilege such as tenant user requires the following to use this features:

- * In case of Ironic with Nova, use Nova CLI or Nova API which implemented Nova's blue print [3], or ask end user who has admin privilege such as tenant admin to enable this features.

- * In case of Ironic standalone, ask end user who has admin privilege such as tenant admin to enable this features.
-   (Note: However how to control admin privilege is solely up to each tenant in case of standalone mode, tenant could assign admin privilege to all if this procedure is inconvenient.)

 Scalability impact
 ------------------